 '''

-class piwheels.tasks.Task(config, control_protocol=Protocol(recv={'PAUSE': NoData, 'RE-
+class piwheels.tasks.Task (config, control_protocol=Protocol(recv={'PAUSE': NoData, 'RE-

 SUME': NoData, 'QUIT': NoData}, send={}))

+The Task (page 52) class is a Thread derivative which is the base for all tasks in the piwheels master.

 '''

 The Task (page 52) class is a Thread36 derivative which is the base for all tasks in the piwheels master.
-The run () (page 53) method is overridden to perform a simple task loop which calls poll () (page 53) once a cycle to react to any messages arriving into queues, and to dispatch any periodically executed methods
+The run() (page 53) method is overridden to perform a simple task loop which calls poll() (page 53) once a cycle to react to any messages arriving into queues, and to dispatch any periodically executed methods.

 Queues are associated with handlers via the register() (page 53) method.
-Periodic methods are associated with an interval via the every() (page 53) method.
+Periodic methods are associated with an interval via the every() (page 52) method.
 These should be called during initialization (don't attempt to register handlers from within the thread itself).